How to Get Stains Out of Khakis (+ Other Money-Saving Stain Removal Tips)

 3. Lye Soap

-I use lye soap to remove stains from khaki pants.
+To remove tough stains from khaki pants, I use lye soap.
 It is safe for all colors.

 I live in an area that has an abundance of red clay.
 I never could get it out.
 A friend told me she used lye soap.
 I got some and it really works.

 Rub it on the stain and scrub with a soft brush.
-Sometimes I have to repeat several times.
-Most of the time it takes the stain right out or lightens it enough that a color safe bleach with remove the rest of it.
+Sometimes, I have to repeat it several times.
+Most of the time, it takes the stain right out or lightens it enough that a color-safe bleach will remove the rest of it.

 B.